In this article, I will share how to start real estate investing from the Real Book of Real Estate by Robert Kiyosaki as a summary. He says:

 If your main focus is on taxes and asset protection, then you must go for the LLC.
 Never choose a corporation for tax benefits, either ‘C’ or S. Because here, you have to pay more tax than an LLC.

-3. Travels, Meals, and Entertainments
+Take Benefits from Travels, Meals, and Entertainments

 Always pay bills from your business account, not from your personal bank account.
 I mean credit cards.
 If you use your business account, you can show the expenses as business expenses.
 You will gain some tax benefit over it.